-- Landfill gas migration through open fractured rock or other highly permeable pathway;
+Landfill gas migration through open fractured rock or another highly permeable pathway;

 For this reason, all of the commonly used screening approaches used in the UK (BS8485: 2015, Wilson and Card, 1999, CIRIA Report C665 – Wilson et al, 2007, and NHBC – Boyle and Witherington, 2007) have a requirement to consider increasing the characterisation of a site identified as Characteristic Situation CS1 or Green based on the Gas Screening Value, if carbon dioxide concentrations exceeding 5% have been recorded.

 This increase in characterisation is not a mandatory requirement in any of the guidance documents.
 The distribution of elevated concentrations and the source of the gas should be considered before deciding whether the increase is appropriate.
 In most cases, there will not be any need to increase the classification if the carbon dioxide is caused by biological respiration of small quantities of organic material.
 Increasing the characteristic situation is only likely to be a requirement if the gas source is one of the four high-risk sources identified above.
 Note that unworked Coal Measures can result in high carbon dioxide or methane concentrations and low oxygen concentrations in monitoring wells and are not considered high risk (only open workings connected to the surface are high risk).

 When aerobic biological respiration oxidises organic material, it does so as follows:

 CH2O + O2 → CO2 + H2O (1)